Hey guys! TLG Content Team here with our 2nd meta report,

 Arachas got a huge buff last patch and is now a viable Leader.
 I will share the greediest version with artifacts and a devastating long Round 3.

-Strengths: Generates an insane amount of points in a longer R3.
-Glustyworp is one of the strongest cards in the game when set up properly.
-Arachas passive Leader ability is worth a lot points in every round.
+Strengths: Generates a huge amount of points in a long R3.
+Glustyworp is a scary card when set-up properly.
+Arachas passive leader ability is worth a lot points in every round.